sorna-matthew/M2PY/README.md

 ---
 ---
 #### Serial communication commands
-**m2py.mopen**(*com*, *baud*, *printout=1*, *fid=''*): when the argument 'printout' is set to 1 [default], this function opens the specified com port, and returns a serial object, `ser`, which must be used in all other m2py function calls.
-However, if this argument is set to 0, the coordinate movement commands of the following print path will just be saved to a file of the directory in the argument (fid).
+**m2py.mopen**(*com*, *baud*, *printout=1*, *fid=''*): returns the necessary handle (serial object if printout = 1, or temporary file if printout = 0).
+If printout = 1, this function will instantiate a serial object used by all subsequent function calls to send serial commands to the specified printer.
+If printout = 0, this function will store all revelant coordinate changes (move and arc commands) to a temporary file that can then be used to visualize print paths before sending commands to the printer.
+By default, printout = 1.
 ```python
 import m2py as mp
 mg = mp.mopen('COM3',115200)